Things To Do In Edinburgh

 Situated at the lower end of the Royal Mile next to the Scottish Parliament Building is the Queen's official residence in Scotland - Holyrood Palace.
 It's here that Elizabeth II carries out her official engagements and ceremonies early each summer.
-In 2018 these dates will be from June 26th to July 7th, during which time the palace will be closed to the public.
+In 2019 these dates will be from May 14th to the 25th, during which time the palace will be closed to the public.

 One of the building's most intriguing rooms is the bedchamber of Mary, Queen of Scots', who lived at the palace between 1561-1567.
 It's reached by ascending a narrow staircase to the oldest area of the building, where your audio guide will reveal tales of political intrigue and personal drama.
 Be sure to also spend time in the Great Gallery, the Palace Gardens and Holyrood Abbey - a separate medieval building with its own regular guided tours.